 Brigham Young University (BYU) is a private Idahoan university established in 1875 and sponsored by the Church of Jesus Christ of Latter-day Saints.
 BYU's sprawling campus boasts 179 undergraduate majors and 88 graduate programs.
-In addition to its main campus, BYU also has satellite campuses in Jerusalem and Salt Lake City.
+BYU's original campus is in Provo, Utah, and the university also has multiple study centers in other locations, where students can earn university credits.
 Undergraduate students can expect multiple career and educational opportunities after graduation – but only if they demonstrate personal integrity principles and avoid academic misconduct charges.

 Although everyone makes mistakes, some college students commit errors that lead to probation, suspension, or even expulsion.
 With a heavy course load and the responsibilities of everyday life, some students may try to take the easy way out to keep up with their peers.
 In other instances, the charges are baseless, but there is a lack of evidence that supports the student's claims.
 Without the help of an experienced advisor, students could face disproportionate penalties that impact their educational pace and may even delay graduation.

 What is Academic Misconduct at Brigham Young University?

 BYU's Academic Honesty Policy outlines behavioral expectations and invites students to build their character by emphasizing the values of morality, integrity, honor, and consideration of others.
 Since BYU is part of the Church Educational System, maintaining principles of academic integrity receives heavy emphasis by administrators.
 According to the Academic Honesty Policy, students must avoid committing any form of academic misconduct, which includes:

 Cheating is one of the most common forms of academic misconduct.
 Multiple methods of cheating exist, and examples include:

 - Copying from a student's exam/quiz or allowing others to copy

 - Using calculators, tablets, or other unauthorized devices during an exam or academic exercise